-MVP app is a minimum viable product; that is released in the market before the final app launch.
-It offers the basic functionality of the final product that solves a core problem for the users.
-An MVP acts an essential way to test a platform business model with a minimum amount of custom coding and complex functions involved.
+MVP app is a minimum viable product; that is released in the market before the final app launch, to make sure the final version of it, goes well.
+Though MVP offers just the basic functionality of the final product that is made on a minimum amount of custom coding and complex functions, it solves the core problem for the users.

 The MVP allows you to test your business idea by getting a version of your product to the market.
 By offering the core set of features rather than a full-blown, feature-heavy product, you can test key hypotheses, gather user information and intelligence to reduce the time to market and save on costs.